 Participants will join in worship, plenary sessions, workshops, fellowship, and Sabbath.
 Preachers, plenary speakers, and workshop leaders will offer models and resources for cultivating diverse communities within a rural church setting.

 This family-friendly event is funded by The Duke Endowment.
 To attend, you must serve a church that is eligible to receive Duke Endowment grants.
 The list of Duke Endowment eligible churches was expanded in 2014, which has allowed additional pastors to participate in this event.

 In response to growing demand for this event and in an effort to include participants with a diverse array of experiences, we have implemented an application process that includes answering a few brief essay questions.
 The application deadline has been extended to May 13, 2019 at 11:59 p.m.
-Those selected to attend will receive notification and be invited to register on April 25, 2018 and will have until May 11, 2018 to register; all others will be notified that they have been added to a waiting list.
+Those selected to attend will receive notification and be invited to register on May 15, 2019 and will have until May 25, 2019 to register; all others will be notified that they have been added to a waiting list.
 If you are invited to register and fail to do so by May 25th, you will forfeit your spot to those on the waitlist.

 Participants who attend all sessions of the event will be emailed one continuing education unit at the conclusion of the event.
 Please contact us with any questions.

 Over the course of the three-day convocation, participants will have the opportunity to attend plenary sessions, share in worship and meals, and enjoy free time.
 The conference will take place at the Myrtle Beach Marriott Resort & Spa at Grande Dunes in Myrtle Beach, S.C.